 Summary

-Please note that high-risk work licenses are only valid for five years and need to get renewed after this time like a driver’s license.
+Please note that high-risk work licences are only valid for five years and need to get renewed after this time like a driver’s licence.